amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

     ...(2)> end
     %Database.Battery{percentage: 67, status: "Charging", timestamp: 0}

-If there is no such a record with this index, the result is nil
+If there is no such a record with this index, the result is nil:

     iex(3)> Amnesia.transaction do
     ...(3)> Battery.read(2)